kaiorosa1/100-days-of-code/r1-log.md

 I've done a couple challenges in the Intermediate Algorithm Scripting section on FCC.
 This section is hard and I'll be in it for a couple of days I'm sure about that.

+### R1D45

+I've solved one problem on FCC.
+This section has been very hard and I've been taking a lot of time solving the challenges.